 10:15 am View Ray “Bubba” Sorensen’s outdoor mural and the sculpture designed by elementary students at the Nodaway Valley School complex (410 NW Second Street).

-10:45 am Henry A. Wallace Country Life Center: The farm’s 40 acres celebrate and honor the work and achievements of Henry A. Wallace, U.S. Vice President from 1940-1945.
-Walk through produce gardens, flower gardens, the renovated Iowa prairie and sculpture trail and the gift shop featuring southwest Iowa artisans’ creations.
+10:45 am Wallace Farm: The farm’s 40 acres celebrate and honor the work and achievements of Henry A. Wallace, U.S. Vice President from 1940-1945.
+Follow the steps of the audio tour or walk through produce gardens, flower gardens, the renovated Iowa prairie and sculpture trail and the gift shop in the restored Farmhouse.